mariyamikhailovna/mariyamikhailovna/README.md

 - 👋 Hi, I’m Lunamachi, a college student.
 - 👀 I’m interested in learning how to program, more specifically in game development.
-- 🌱 I’m currently learning the Game Maker engine.
+- 🌱 I’m currently learning the Godot engine.
 - 💞️ I’m looking to collaborate on anything I'm capable to do.
-- 📫 How to reach me: itszemoff@gmail.com
+- 📫 How to reach me: shammeldaneasese@gmail.com
 - ⚡ Fun fact: i might be mariya mikhailovna kujou from the hit series alya san sometimes hides her feelings in russian but doesn't anymore in the recent volumes of the light novel

 <!---